sahej-dev/duration_picker_dialog_box/README.md

 # Dialog Box for picking Duration via UI.
+This is a fork of https://github.com/ashutosh2014/duration_picker_dialog_box.
+I had to make some modifications in the original for use in a project of my own.

 ### DialogBox allow user to select any of Duration fields like -
 1. Days